Ruben Rausing: Honours

 Rausing was made Doctor Honoris Causa in Medicine at Lund University in 1957, in Economics at the Stockholm School of Economics and Business Administration in 1959 and in Technology at the Royal Institute of Technology in 1977.
 He was a member of the Royal Swedish Academy of Engineering Sciences (Ingenjörsvetenskapsakademin, IVA).

 Personal life

-Ruben Rausing was married to Elisabeth (née Varenius) and had three sons, Hans, Gad and Sven.
+Ruben Rausing was married to Elisabeth (née Varenius) and had three sons: Gad, Hans, and Sven Rausing.

 For tax reasons, Rausing left Sweden for Rome in 1969.
-All his life, however, he kept his country home Simontorp, near Lund.
+All his life, however, he kept his country home Simontorp, near Lund, Sweden, where he died on 10 August 1983 at the age of 88.